Jerrabomberra

 Jerrabomberra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects have been identified by AreaSearch as likely to impact the area.
-Key projects include South Jerrabomberra Urban Release Area, Queanbeyan Sewage Treatment Plant Upgrade, Poplars Innovation Precinct, and Jerrabomberra High School Upgrade Stage 2.
+Five projects have been identified by AreaSearch as potentially impacting the area.
+These include South Jerrabomberra Urban Release Area, Queanbeyan Sewage Treatment Plant Upgrade, Poplars Innovation Precinct, and Jerrabomberra High School Upgrade Stage 2.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.